 There are not many robo-advisors on the market that look at investment risk the way humans do.

 iVAR - the answer to managing the risks you should actually care about.

-Now that we understand a little about Modern Portfolio Theory and the Ulcer index we can begin to understand the concept and the origins of iVAR. iVAR is a human centered risk metric, based on Value at Risk (VAR) which addresses the key factors that investors perceive as risk; namely the frequency, magnitude and duration of losses.
-Here we should highlight that we are talking about the frequency, magnitude and duration of losses and not upward and downward fluctuations which is what is commonly measured using standard deviation.
+Now that we understand a little about Modern Portfolio Theory and the Ulcer index we can begin to understand the concept and the origins of iVAR. iVAR is a human-centered risk metric, based on Value at Risk (VAR) which addresses the key factors that investors perceive as a risk; namely the frequency, magnitude, and duration of losses.
+Here we should highlight that we are talking about the frequency, magnitude, and duration of losses and not upward and downward fluctuations which is what is commonly measured using standard deviation.
 Because with standard deviation one perceives their portfolio increasing in value as an actual risk.

 To learn more about our portfolio construction methodology please take a look at the link below:

 The pros and cons of crypto robo advisors

 Crypto robo-advisors are operating in a not yet mature market

 Whilst the traditional finance markets are quite mature, the crypto market in comparison is far from mature.
 It's still relatively new, has many hurdles to overcome and can be extremely volatile.
 This provides an even greater need for crypto robo-advisors that can mitigate and manage the downside risk using sophisticated algorithms for portfolio construction and portfolio rebalancing.